 - Is the project being led by a qualified professional, with conservation accreditation from a recognised institution if it is a listed building? (please review the guidance note for details of recognised institutions)

 - Have you got all necessary permissions approved and in place before applying? (e.g. full Faculty approval signed by the Chancellor) This includes those from your governing body and your local planning authority if planning permission and/or listed building consent is also required.

-- Is the project yet to start (we don't accept applications for projects that have already started)
+- Is the project yet to start (we don't accept applications for projects that have already started before applying)

 How to apply

-Before applying - be sure to first read the Guidance Note below.
-The Guidance contains notes on the scoring criteria, advice on completing the application form, a list of supporting documents that will be required from you, and details of the terms and conditions of any grant award made etc.
+Before applying - we highly recommend you read the Guidance Note below.
+The Guidance contains important information on the scoring criteria, advice on completing the application form, a list of supporting documents that will be required from you, and details of the terms and conditions of any grant award made etc.

-Please read this document in full before applying
+Please read the Guidance Note in full before applying

 Decisions on all grant applications are made by our Grants Committee, comprised of experts from the church and heritage sectors, which meets three times a year.
 Ineligible applications will be notified 6 weeks from the deadline date.
 All other decisions will only be notified following a Grants Committee meeting.
 Decisions will not be made between meetings, and deadlines are not flexible.

 Unfortunately the amount of funding available is limited.
 Therefore we sadly cannot guarantee your success, and can only offer grants towards a small proportion of the many deserving projects which we are asked to support each round.
 We strongly encourage you to apply for as many other grants as possible and to start local fundraising as early as you can.
 For more funding sources and fundraising advice please click here.